m4r35n357/ODE-Playground/README.md

 (c version with visual python trajectory plot) ./tsm-lorenz-dbg 16 10 .01 10001 -15.8 -17.48 35.64 10 28 8 3 | ./plotTrajectory.py 3 0 1 2

-For a few more ideas:

-grep Example *.c